UK plans to make currency-rigging a crime but rejects EU rules

 MANSION HOUSE SPEECH

-Osborne set out the proposals in a speech at the Lord Mayor of London's ornate Mansion House residence, stressing the importance of integrity in Britain's financial markets to the economy as a whole.
+Osborne will detail the proposals in a speech to London's financial community on Thursday evening, alongside BoE Governor Mark Carney, and will stress the importance of integrity in Britain's financial markets to the economy as a whole.

+The move was not completely unexpected.
+Osborne said last week that he wanted to boost the integrity of London's markets, and the chief executive of the ACI umbrella group for currency traders told Reuters new criminal sanctions were likely.

 More than 40 currency dealers around the world have now been fired or suspended following claims that traders used client order information improperly to attempt to manipulate prices.
 But no-one has been prosecuted under England's existing laws.

-Some bankers worry privately that Osborne is trying to front-run and shape a similar study into forex market practices by the global Financial Stability Board (FSB), which is chaired by Carney.

-Osborne argued that UK-specific laws are not about favouring London's financial sector - in the past a major source of tax revenue and economic growth - but about ensuring rules are appropriate to a financial centre that dwarfs those in most of continental Europe.
+Osborne is expected to argue that UK-specific laws are not about favouring London's financial sector - which in the past has been a major source of tax revenue and economic growth - but about ensuring rules are appropriate to a financial centre that dwarfs those in most of continental Europe.

-"I am going to deal with abuses, tackle the unacceptable behaviour of the few and ensure that markets are fair for the many who depend on them," he said.
+"I am going to deal with abuses, tackle the unacceptable behaviour of the few and ensure that markets are fair for the many who depend on them," he is expected to say at the Lord Mayor of London's ornate Mansion House residence.

 Britain's Financial Conduct Authority is investigating allegations that there were attempts to manipulate benchmark foreign exchange rates in London, and is only due to report back on this early next year.